Peter Fraser (judge)

 He served as the Judge in Charge of the Technology and Construction Court from 2017 to 2020, part of the Business and Property Courts that sit in the Rolls Building in London.
 He also sits as a Judge of the Commercial Court.

 He has also served as an arbitrator at the International Chamber of Commerce in Paris, and is the consulting editor of Building Law Reports, having been editor from 1990 to 2015.

 His notable cases include being the managing judge of the group litigation called Bates & Others v Post Office Ltd, brought by 550 sub-postmasters against the Post Office over issues resulting from the Horizon IT system.
 In the associated television dramatisation Mr Bates vs The Post Office, Fraser is portrayed by Pip Torrens.

 In 2021, he was one of two High Court judges that ruled that Uber could only legally operate in the UK as a principal with respect to its passengers, and could not legally operate as an agent between the driver and the passenger.

 He was appointed as the Chair of the Law Commission of England and Wales, replacing Sir Nicholas Green, with effect from 1 December 2023.

 Fraser was elevated to the Court of Appeal with effect from 15 December 2023.
 He was appointed to the Privy Council on 22 May 2024.
+He is an Honorary Fellow of St.John's College, Cambridge.

 He competes as an Ironman triathlete.